CAMP Eligibility Requirements

 - Have a high school diploma or GED certificate

-- Completed FAFSA, eith EFC (expected family contribution)
+- Completed FAFSA, with EFC (expected family contribution) or WVC financial award letter

 - Enroll in at least 12 credits each quarter (full-time status)